yast/yast.github.io/_posts/2021-11-24-digest-of-yast-development-sprints-135-136.md

-As already explained in this same blog [quite some time ago](https://yast.opensuse.org/blog/2019/10/09/advanced-encryption-options-land-in-the-yast-partitioner/) the YaST Partitioner can be used to setup several kinds of encryption, but "Regular LUKS2" was not one of those.
+As already explained in this same blog [quite some time ago](https://yast.opensuse.org/blog/2019/10/09/advanced-encryption-options-land-in-the-yast-partitioner/) the YaST Partitioner can be used to set up several kinds of encryption, but "Regular LUKS2" was not one of those.
 That was intentional because using LUKS2 comes with many challenges, as summarized in [this Bugzilla comment](https://bugzilla.suse.com/show_bug.cgi?id=1185291#c1).
 But now the time has come to start introducing experimental support for general LUKS2 encryption.
 Initially it will be